 An examination of the principles of planning and administering PK-8 and 7-12 school resources including fiscal, human, and physical resources.

 EDUC 612 School Community Relations [3]

-An examination of how to manage the marketing and public relations functions of the PK-8 and 7-12 School in order to facilitate open communication with all community partners.
+An examination of how to manage the marketing and public relations functions of the school in order to facilitate open communication with all community partners and within the school.